Union at Kenya's port of Mombasa calls off strike

 Labour unrest has increased in east Africa's biggest economy this year following steep price increases and ahead of presidential and parliamentary elections next March.
 Teachers, university lecturers and doctors have also staged strikes to demand better pay and working conditions.

-The ferry strike blocked trucks, carrying fuel, food and goods, and office workers from the mainland who were trying to get to work to and from Mombasa island.
+The ferry strike blocked trucks, carrying fuel, food and goods, and office workers from the mainland who were trying to get to work on Mombasa island.

-"I have been waiting here for over ten hours yet no ferry has operated.
-My vegetables are now shrunk and they will go bad.
-This is a big loss," said Mwanaisha Ali, 36, a trader.

 Tourists at the coastal strip popular with Kenyan and foreign holidaymakers, who were hoping to get to the main airport from beach luxury resorts, were left stranded.